-Learn to produce the quality electronic music you love from scratch in small classes on Garnish Music Production’s Comprehensive Academy program, supported by Ableton, Native Instruments, and Apple.
-We begin by familiarizing students with their music production software and take them through to mastering their finished EP to a professional standard.
-In this program at our boutique facility, students will benefit from our superior roster of instructors, including certified trainers and Grammy-winners, who love to share their knowledge, experience, and techniques.
+Learn to produce the quality electronic music you love from scratch in small classes on Garnish Music Production’s Electronic Music Academy program, supported by Ableton, Native Instruments, and Apple.
+We begin by familiarizing students with their music production software and take them through to mastering their EP.
+In this program at our boutique facility, with hard work, students reach their potential with help from our superior roster of instructors, including certified trainers and Grammy-winners, who love to share their knowledge, experience, and techniques.

 Garnish was the first music production school in the world to offer the Music Grades System for music production, and all Comprehensive Academy learners worldwide take a Grade 6, 7, or 8 examination.
 More on music production grades on our London website here.
 If UK music production qualifications do not obviously pertain to our students’ goals, they (and perhaps more so their parents) can be rest assured that our music production program meets a national standard of accreditation.